 Method 1.
 Via FDisk

-FDisk is a classic disk management tool for Linux that offers robust partition management capabilities through a text-based interface.
+FDisk is a classic tool of disk management for Linux that offers robust partition management capabilities through a text-based interface.
 It allows users to create, modify, delete, and organize disk partitions effectively.
 With FDisk, administrators can manage the layout of storage devices, ensuring optimal use of disk space and maintaining a well-organized file system.

 Despite its powerful features, FDisk remains user-friendly, providing a straightforward approach to managing disk partitions on Linux systems.